An exactly solvable asymmetric simple inclusion process: Phase diagram

 \subsection{$\rf \ll 1 \ll t$ and $\rf t \gg 1$}

 For $\rf \ll 1 \ll t$ we analyze \eqref{eq: weight t bigger than 1 theta less than 1}, this time for $\rf t \gg 1$.
 Here $L-n_0(\eta)$ must be maximized.
 For any state $\eta$ we have

 Therefore, when $n \leq L$, there will at most be one particle per site in the likely configurations.
 When $L \leq n$, all sites are occupied.
-This time, flattened states will dominate because the $t$-multinomial coefficient is larger for such states.
-Numerical calculations confirm the preference for flattened configurations.
-For example,in \eqref{eg:L=3,n=4,t factorized} with parameters $\rf = 0.002$ and $t=10^6$, we get the steady state probability distribution
+This time, hyperuniform states will dominate because the $t$-multinomial coefficient is larger for such states.
+Numerical calculations confirm the preference for configurations with few particles per site. {As mentioned earlier, this system seems to demonstrate hyperuniformity similar to earlier studies~\cite{chleboun-et-al-2018}.} For example,in \eqref{eg:L=3,n=4,t factorized} with parameters $\rf = 0.002$ and $t=10^6$, we get the steady state probability distribution

-See the movie \texttt{t\_10000\_theta\_.01.mp4} among the ancillary files for a simulation of the $(0, 10000, 0.01)$~ASIP with $L = n = 20$.
+See the movie {\texttt{t\_1000\_theta\_.1.mp4}} among the ancillary files for a simulation of the {$(0, 1000, 0.1)$~ASIP} with $L = n = 20$.
 A snapshot from that movie is shown in \cref{fig:5.6 figs}.

-\begin{remark} When $t \gg 1$, the most dominant term of $t$ in the forward rates defined in \eqref{forward rates t} is $t^{\alpha+\beta-2}$.
-This rate spans many decades for most configurations even in a moderately sized system.
-We use the Gillespie algorithm~\cite{gillespie-1976}, which keeps track of successive states and their holding times.
-For such vastly varying transition rates, we have the problem of registering all these astronomical numbers of fast transitions and their extremely small holding times.
-Therefore, states with more particles in neighboring sites tend to dominate (since both $\alpha$ and $\beta$ are large) in simulations, and we are unable to see states with fewer particles in sites.
-This is why the movie and the snapshot do not match the analysis whenever $t \gg 1$. \end{remark}

 Using \eqref{eq: box m large t} and simplifying

 for $\rf \gg 1$ gives the steady state weights

 Since $\rf \ll \rf t$ and the power of $t$ is independent of $\eta$, we look to maximize $L-n_0(\eta)$.
 This is possible when $n_0(\eta)=0$ i.e. all the sites are filled.
 Calculations for the example in \eqref{eg:L=3,n=4,t factorized} with the parameter values $\rf = 100$ and $t=10000$ give the steady state probabilities